For your customers

 A VoIP phone system for business will have a centralized control panel that resembles a software dashboard.
 VoIP administrators can add/remove phone number, users, teams and other customizations required through the real-time dashboard.

-VoIP cloud phone system enables its users to perform a wide variety of call queue management functions like call waiting, call forwarding, call screening, call barging, call conferencing, auto-attendant on-hold music, voicemail and much more.
+VoIP cloud phone system enables its users to perform a wide variety of call queue management functions like call waiting, call forwarding, call barging, call conferencing, auto-attendant, on-hold music, voicemail, and much more.

 One of the primary benefits of a VoIP phone system is that enables calls to be routed based on various parameters.
 Inbound calls can be segregated based on location, business hours, skills required to resolve the call, and so on.